-19. The Impact of Methamphetamine on Illinois Communities: An Ethnography counties.
+18. The Impact of Methamphetamine on Illinois Communities: An Ethnography

+This project is being carried out by Dr. Ralph Weisheit of Illinois State University.
+It involves site visits and interviews to examine the effects of methamphetamine in Edgar and Clark counties.
 The study will address several research questions: What is the impact of methamphetamine on rural communities?; What resources in rural communities can be brought to bear on the problem of methamphetamine?; and, What additional resources might facilitate an effective response to the problem?
 A final report on the research will be due in November 2004.